-During each calendar quarter as from 1 April 2017, each mortgage bank may provide no more than 10 per cent. of all new mortgage loans with an LTV ratio of 80 to 90 per cent. and no new mortgage loans with an LTV ratio of more than 90 per cent.
+Pursuant to the Updated Recommendation, each Provider is to provide no more than 15 per cent. of all new mortgage loans with an LTV ratio of 80 to 90 per cent. during each calendar quarter, and no new mortgage loans with an LTV ratio of more than 90 per cent.

-The Recommendation also discourages mortgage banks from bypassing the recommendations regarding the LTV ratio by providing their customers with parallel unsecured financing.
-The Recommendation also encourages mortgage banks to prudentially evaluate each customer's ability to repay the mortgage loan, particularly in case of increase of the applicable interest rate or a decrease of his or her income, for example by setting appropriate internal criteria for loan to income evaluation.
+The Updated Recommendation also discourages the Providers from bypassing the recommendations regarding the LTV ratio by providing their customers with parallel secured or unsecured financing.
+The Recommendation also encourages mortgage banks to prudentially evaluate each customer's ability to repay the mortgage loan, particularly in case of an increase of the applicable interest rate or a decrease of his or her income, for example by setting appropriate internal criteria for a debt-to-income (DTI) ratio and debt service-to-income (DSTI) ratio evaluation.
+In particular, the Providers are recommended to proceed with extra caution in case of customers with a DTI ratio over 8 and DSTI ratio over 40 per cent., especially if applying for a loan with an LTV ratio of 80 to 90 per cent.

-Pursuant to the Recommendation, mortgage loans should not be provided for a period exceeding the expected economic activity of the customer and, in principle, they should not be provided for a period exceeding 30 years.
-Mortgage banks are also encouraged to proceed prudently when appraising mortgaged assets in connection with refinancing of existing mortgage loans, especially when the value of the asset is to be increased based on a new appraisal.
+Pursuant to the Updated Recommendation, mortgage loans should not be provided for a period exceeding the expected economic activity of the customer and, in principle, they should not be provided for a period exceeding 30 years.
+The Providers are also encouraged to proceed prudently when appraising mortgaged assets in connection with refinancing of existing mortgage loans, especially when the value of the asset is to be increased based on a new appraisal.
 Mortgage banks are also encouraged to proceed prudently when cooperating with mortgage brokers, particularly having regard to a potential conflict between their interests.

-The Recommendation also encourages the mortgage banks to monitor performance of the buy-to-let mortgage loans separately from the mortgage loans provided for the purpose of acquisition of customers' own housing and to ensure that the LTV ratio of higher risk mortgage loans does not exceed 60 per cent.
+The Updated Recommendation also encourages the Providers to monitor performance of the buy-to-let mortgage loans separately from the mortgage loans provided for the purpose of acquisition of customers' own housing and to ensure that the LTV ratio of higher risk mortgage loans does not exceed 60 per cent.